avocado-linux/docs/src/content/docs/guides/getting-started.md

 avocado-run-qemu
 ```

-3. Start the peridiod service from inside the emulator:
+3. Start the peridiod service from inside the target VM:

 ```bash
 systemctl start peridiod